Mellfeart History, Family Crest & Coats of Arms

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Mellfeart include Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Mellfeart family (pre 1700)

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Mellfeart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Mellfeart family to Ireland